adolgert/rkb/docs/CLI_TUTORIAL.md

 ### Direct Python API (Works Perfectly)

-While the CLI has embedding issues, the core extraction works perfectly via Python:
+While the CLI has embedding issues, the core extraction works perfectly via Python.
+The new deduplication system also works transparently:

 ```python
 from rkb.extractors.nougat_extractor import NougatExtractor